- Coronaviruses including SARS-CoV, SARS-CoV-2, MERS-CoV, and common cold virus NL63

 Want to license this technology?

-We are actively seeking a commercial partner with experience in RNA therapeutics and targeted delivery to help rapidly commercialize this technology.
+We are actively seeking a commercial partner with experience in RNA therapeutics and targeted drug delivery to help rapidly commercialize this technology.